 - Example #2: Faculty members A, B, C, and D are in the same unit.
 Faculty A and the DEO agree that, for a particular period, Faculty A will have greater classroom teaching obligations than would otherwise be the norm within the unit.
 Faculty B and the DEO agree that, during some particular period, Faculty B will have greater governance responsibilities that would otherwise be the norm.
 Faculty C and the DEO agree that, for a particular period, Faculty C will have greater research obligations than would otherwise be the norm.
 Faculty D's responsibilities remain consistent with unit norms.

 The efforts of each of them will be rewarded on the basis of how well each performs such activities, since all of them contribute in their respective ways to the overall mission of the unit.
-If each individual performs his or her agreed-upon activities to the highest level, then the merit pay of each should be determined in the same manner, all other things being equal (e.g., no salary compression issues; no competing offers).
+If each individual performs their agreed-upon activities to the highest level, then the merit pay of each should be determined in the same manner, all other things being equal (e.g., no salary compression issues; no competing offers).

 - Example #3: Unit X has adopted unit norms that state that in the absence of individualized portfolios, faculty members in the unit shall allocate 50% of their time to teaching, 40% of their time to research, and 10% of their time to service.
 All but two faculty in the unit have allocated their work efforts according to those norms this year.
 The work effort of Faculty A and Faculty B, who joined the unit within one year of each other, typically comport with unit norms.
 This year, however, each of them has an individualized portfolio with Faculty A's time being allocated: 70% to teaching, 20% to research, and 10% to service and Faculty B's time being allocated: 70% to research, 20% to teaching, and 10% to service.